-He or she will select the best treatment combination for you, depending on the exact nature of your illness and your other individual needs.
+They will help you select the best treatment combination for you, depending on your illness and other individual needs.
 In treating and managing your illness, your rheumatologist will work closely with your primary physician as well as other skilled professionals to ensure you get the best possible care.

 You may be surprised to learn that specialized care may save time and money and reduce the severity of the disease.
 A rheumatologist has special training to spot clues in the history and physical exam.
 The proper tests done early may save money in the long run.
 Prompt diagnosis and specially tailored treatment often save money and minimize the long-term effects of rheumatic diseases.

 Immunosuppressive Medications, Biologics, Vaccinations

 What medications are used to treat rheumatic diseases?
 Why should I lower my immunity?

 Autoimmune diseases can not only affect skin and joints, but also other body organs such as lungs, kidneys, muscles, eyes etc. To treat autoimmune conditions caused by an overactive immune system, rheumatologists often recommend immunosuppressive medications.
 Immunosuppressive medications are designed to target cells, chemicals and proteins of the immune system.
 By targeting/ blocking these chemicals, these medications are able to suppress the inflammatory attack of the immune system on the body.